The Local’s Guide to Easter School Holiday Activities Brisbane

 Ipswich Art Gallery | Ipswich

 Ipswich Art Gallery is Australia’s first permanent interactive children’s space designed for the under twelves.
 They are committed to delivering child-centred programs that you will not see anywhere else.
 They have different exhibitions that are VERY hands on for the children.
 This is not a place for the children to be directed by adults, it is a space for the children to really explore and self direct.
 The exhibits for the children range from free to around the $5.00 mark.
+Their Easter exhibit On the Move is free!
 They are open daily from 10am – 5pm.
 Watch our Ipswich Art Gallery video review here.

 Bricks 4 Kidz | Various locations